History of Australian currency: National currency

+The Deakin government's Coinage Act 1909 distinguished between "British coin" and "Australian coin", giving both status as legal tender of equal value.
+The act gave the Treasurer the power to issue silver, bronze and nickel coins, with the dimensions, size, denominations, weight and fineness to be determined by proclamation of the Governor-General.
+The first coins were issued in 1910, produced by the Royal Mint in London.

-In September 1910, the federal Labor Government of Prime Minister Andrew Fisher assumed power over currency matters, passing the Australian Notes Act, which introduced a national currency, the Australian pound.
+In September 1910, the federal Labor Government of Prime Minister Andrew Fisher passed the Australian Notes Act banknotes denominated in the Australian pound.
 Like the pound sterling, the Australian pound was divided into 20 shillings and each shilling was divided into 12 pence, making a pound worth 240 pence.
-The Act also prohibited the circulation of State notes and withdrew their status as legal tender.
-It also gave control over the issue of Australian notes to the Commonwealth Treasury.
+The Act also prohibited the circulation of all state notes and demonetised them, giving full control over the issue of Australian notes to the Commonwealth Treasury.

-As a transitional measure lasting three years, blank note forms of 16 banks were supplied to the government in 1911 to be overprinted as redeemable in gold and issued as the first Commonwealth notes.
-Some of these banknotes were overprinted by the Treasury, and circulated as Australian banknotes until new designs were ready for Australia's first federal government-issued banknotes, which commenced in 1913.
+As a transitional measure lasting three years, blank note forms of 16 banks were supplied to the government in 1911 to be overprinted as redeemable in gold, and issued as the first Commonwealth notes.
+Some of these banknotes were overprinted by the Treasury, and were circulated as Australian banknotes until new designs were ready for Australia's first federal government-issued banknotes, which commenced in 1913.

-Also passed in 1910 was the "Bank Notes Tax Act" which imposed a prohibitive tax of 10% per annum on "all bank notes issued or re-issued by any bank in the Commonwealth after the commencement of this Act, and not redeemed", which effectively ended the use of private currency in Australia.
-The Bank Notes Tax Act was repealed by the Commonwealth Bank Act 1945, which imposed a fine for private currencies.
+Also passed in 1910 was the "Bank Notes Tax Act", which imposed a tax of 10% per annum on all bank notes issued or re-issued by any bank in the Commonwealth after the commencement of this Act, and not redeemed: this tax made the production of private currency in Australia no longer viable, and effectively ended its use.
+The Bank Notes Tax Act was repealed by the Commonwealth Bank Act 1945, which formally prohibited producing private currencies, and imposed fines for doing so.

-In 1920, the Nationalist Hughes Ministry passed the Commonwealth Bank Act 1920 that repealed the Australian Notes Act and transferred note issuing authority from the Treasury to the Commonwealth Bank.
-In 1960, responsibility for note printing passed to the Reserve Bank of Australia.
+In 1920, the Nationalist Hughes Ministry passed the Commonwealth Bank Act 1920 that repealed the Australian Notes Act, and transferred note issuing authority from the Treasury to the Commonwealth Bank.
+In 1960, responsibility for note printing passed to the Reserve Bank of Australia (RBA).
 The RBA has been producing Australia's polymer banknotes since 1988.
 Its note printing branch was corporatised in July 1998, as Note Printing Australia, which is a now a wholly owned subsidiary of the RBA.